Qumulo/docs/_includes/content-reuse/admin-guides/snapshots/locking-unlocking-snapshots.md

 In Qumulo Core 6.1.1 (and higher), you can [ensure that a replication target relationship locks all new policy snapshots with a specific key](#replication-target-locking) by associating the key with the replication target.

 ### To Lock a Snapshot by Using the qq CLI
-Use the `qq snapshot_lock_snapshot` command and specify the snapshot ID and either the key ID or key name.
+Run the `qq snapshot_lock_snapshot` command and specify the snapshot ID and either the key ID or key name.
 For example:

 ```bash
 qq snapshot_lock_snapshot \